mahmoudbahaa755/lens/packages/docs/adapters/express/configuration.md

 # Express Adapter Configuration

-The `lens` function accepts a single configuration object that controls how Lens integrates with your Express app.
+The `lens` function accepts a single configuration object that controls how Lens integrates with your Express application.
 This guide provides a clear reference and practical examples to help you set it up quickly.

 ## Example: Prisma Query Watcher

-Here’s how to enable query watching with **Prisma**:
+Here’s how to enable query watching specifically for **Prisma** in your Express application:

 ```ts
 import { lens } from "@lensjs/express";